 Will the law finally move the needle on gender diversity in the boardroom?

-California Senate Bill 826 is heading to Gov. Jerry Brown’s desk and if he signs it, which he’s expected to, publicly traded companies will be required to add at least one woman to their boardrooms by the end of 2019 and a minimum of two by 2021.
+California Gov. Jerry Brown signed Senate Bill 826 into law Sunday, ushering in the first U.S. state to mandate publicly traded companies add women to their boards.
+The law requires companies to add at least one woman to their boardrooms by the end of 2019 and a minimum of two by 2021.

 The reason for the legislation is something most directors have heard before.
 This from the bill: